MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 Set Agents' Teams accounts to Teams-only mode.
 Agents who don't meet the requirements aren't included in the call routing list.

 Conference mode is enabled by default.
-If you have agents who don't meet the requirements then conference mode must be manually disabled during call queue configuration.
+If you have agents who don't meet the requirements, then conference mode must be manually disabled during call queue configuration.

 **Call routing flow** plans help determine the most efficient routing for people calling into your organization.
 To learn how to plan your call routing flow, see [Plan your call routing flow](plan-your-call-routing-flow.md).